GamerNerd-i/CMSI-1010_Recitation-Examples/Week-07/Git.md

 * The *index* is a middle ground between the workspace and local repository.
 It's a "staging ground" for code you're pretty sure is okay, but want to check one last time before pushing.
 * The *local repository* (local) is the most recent "confirmed" version of the code you're working on.
 Code here is presumably ready to be put on GitHub.

 Second, *GitHub*, as you know, is the cloud.
-We often refer to it as **remote**.
+We often refer to it as **remote**, while Git usually refers to it as **origin**.
 Remember that *what you see in local is not automatically updated on remote*.
 If your code is not on GitHub, your professors and the TA's cannot see it. **Always rememeber to make sure that your most recent commits are on GitHub by going directly to the [repository on the GitHub website](https://github.com/) to double check.**

 ### Cargo Plane Analogy